AbsaOSS/enceladus/README.md

 This is a Spark job which **applies the Menas-specified conformance rules to the standardized dataset**.

 ### Standardization and Conformance
-This is a Spark job which executes Standardization and Conformance together
+This is a Spark job which executes both Standardization and Conformance together in the same job

 ## How to build
 #### Build requirements: